nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 in which case they should not be deduplicated nor reordered.

-If one of the specified `token_id`s is not defined within the FA2 contract, the entry point must fail with the error mnemonic `"TOKEN_UNDEFINED"`.
+If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"TOKEN_UNDEFINED"`.

 #### `total_supply`